singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 54	}
 ```

-This code has  a lot of"do  this for the  rows, then the  equivalent action for the  column:' In an interview, you could abbreviate this code by adding comments and TODOs that explain that the next chunk of code looks the  same as the  earlier code,  but  using rows.
+This code has  a lot of "do  this for the  rows, then the  equivalent action for the  column".
+In an interview, you could abbreviate this code by adding comments and TODOs that explain that the next chunk of code looks the  same as the  earlier code,  but  using rows.
 This would allow you to focus  on the  most important parts of the  algorithm.

 **1.9 	String Rotation:** Assumeyou have a method i5Sub5tring which checks if one word is a substring of another.
 Given two strings,  51 and 52, write code to check if 52 is a rotation of 51 using only one